7 tips for re-engaging customers after COVID-19 quarantine

 - Pop-ups — Like banners, pop-ups are an easy way to implement announcements globally across your website.
 Pop-ups allow for more room for text and will ensure the announcement doesn’t go unnoticed.

 - Blog posts — Lengthier announcements may require their own unique pages, and your blog is a perfect medium for this.
 Use the space to lay out thorough information about when and how your business will begin to resume operations, and what customers should expect.
+Make sure to update this as things change, such as if you are increasing the allowed customer capacity in a storefront.

-2. Email your customer list
+2. Email and text your customer list

 3. Update your Google My Business listing with hours of operation